msadat50/Intermediate-CAD/README.md

 ### Reflection
 Doing this was really hard.
-We had to design the Swing Arm by looking at the map it was really hard I didn't know where to start or how to do it.
+We had to design the Swing Arm by looking at the map it was really hard.I didn't know where to start or how to do it.
 MR. H helped me get start he explained the map to me than he designed the first part for me so I know where to start.
 After that I kinda knew where to start.
 The dimension was the hard part for me I was so confused about the dimension they were just bunch of numbers and I didn't know which dimension is for which area's.
 Thanks to MR. H and MR. Dierolf they helped me a lot with this project.

 ### Skateboard

+### Description
+In this assignment we had to built a skateboard using part studio and Assembly.

 ### Evidence
 [Skateboard in Onshape](https://cvilleschools.onshape.com/documents/234c31ec3be3aaa29040f989/w/bfe8265bcab9a6eed6d9f235/e/e0c5c423f688c90f8997ae7a?renderMode=0&uiState=617303dcf592e40dd9f7d91f)